This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Ankle arthroscopy is a procedure to look inside your ankle joint.
-An arthroscope is a flexible tube with a light and camera on the end.
+Your healthcare provider will use an arthroscope (tube with a light and camera on the end) to see the joint.
 An arthroscopy can be used to remove, repair, or rebuild part of your ankle.

 The week before your procedure: